 We invite everyone to participate—students (individuals, teams or classes), professional designers, art directors, architects, engineers, teachers, design firms, manufacturers, institutions, ad agencies and entrepreneurs may enter, interact and enjoy Sparking.

-If an entry is chosen as a Finalist, the entrant will confirm and pay Phase 2 Finalist fees to Spark in mid-November.
-The Phase 2 live jury will take place at the end of the month.
+If an entry is chosen as a Finalist, the entrant will confirm and pay Phase 2 Finalist fees from October 16 to November 6.
+The Phase 2 live jury will take place November 7 & 8.
 The Spark Awards Winners will be announced shortly thereafter.

 Important notes: work may be entered that was created anytime during the last 24 months.
 Student entries must be provable via student ID or copy of degree to win a Spark.
 All fees—primary entry fee, finalist fee and winners circle fee, must be paid in full to be considered an official Spark Winner.